 - Heart failure: The portal vein is the vein that provides blood to the liver.
 Heart failure can cause circulatory problems that increase pressure on the portal vein.
 Over time, this can lead to liver enlargement.
 Some doctors refer to heart-related liver problems as cardiac liver.

 Liver steatosis is the medical term for a buildup of fats in the liver.
-It is a common condition, affecting around 1 in 3 adults in the U.S.
+It is a common condition, affecting around

 The liver does not usually store fat.
 However, the following factors can cause it to do so: